Rolf Pingel: Early life and career

 Pingel was born 1 October 1913 in Kiel, at the time in the Province of Schleswig-Holstein, a province of the Kingdom of Prussia.
 In 1935, he began his flight training at Kitzingen Airfield, and was then posted to the Jagdfliegerschule at Schleißheim.
 After he completed his flight training, he was posted to I. Gruppe (1st group) of Jagdgeschwader 134 "Horst Wessel" (JG 134–134th Fighter Wing) in March 1937.

 During the Spanish Civil War, Pingel volunteered for service with the Condor Legion, a unit composed of volunteers from the Luftwaffe and from the Army which served with the Nationalists.
 There, he was assigned to 2.
 Staffel (2nd squadron) of Jagdgruppe 88 (J/88—88th Fighter Group) under the command of Oberleutnant Günther Lützow.
-2. Staffel was the first squadron to be fully equipped with the then new Messerschmitt Bf 109.
-On 8 July, during the Battle of Brunete, Pingel led a flight three aircraft (Kette) from 2.
+2. Staffel was the first squadron to be fully equipped with the then-new Messerschmitt Bf 109.
+On 8 July, during the Battle of Brunete, Pingel led a flight of three aircraft (Kette) from 2.
 Staffel on a fighter escort mission for bombers from Kampfgruppe 88 and reconnaissance aircraft from Aufklärungsgruppe 88.
-Near Aranjuez, the flight encountered five bombers heading for Ávila.
-In this encounter, Pingel was credited with the destruction of a Tupolev SB-2 bomber.
+Near Aranjuez, the flight encountered five bombers heading towards Ávila.
+In this encounter, Pingel was credited with shooting down a Tupolev SB-2 bomber.
 Four days later, he was credited with the destruction of another SB-2 bomber and an escorting Polikarpov I-16 fighter.
 On 16 July near Fuenlabrada, Pingel shot down another I-16 fighter.
 Pingel was credited with his sixth and last aerial victory in Spain on 22 August during the Battle of Santander, claiming yet another I-16.
 He was later awarded the Spanish Cross in Gold with Swords (Spanienkreuz in Gold mit Schwertern) on 14 April 1939 for his service in the Spanish Civil War.

-Following his return from Spain, Pingel was appointed Staffelkapitän (squadron leader) of 2.(leichte Jäger) Staffel of Jagdgeschwader 334 (JG 334–334th Fighter Wing) on 1 October 1938.
+Upon returning from Spain, Pingel was appointed Staffelkapitän (squadron leader) of 2.(leichte Jäger) Staffel of Jagdgeschwader 334 (JG 334–334th Fighter Wing) on 1 October 1938.
 This squadron was part of I. Gruppe of JG 334 under the command of Major Hans-Hugo Witt.
 This unit was renamed on 1 November and was then referred to as 2.
 Staffel of Jagdgeschwader 133 (JG 133–133rd Fighter Wing).
 On 1 April 1939, it was again renamed, becoming the 2.
 Staffel of Jagdgeschwader 53 (JG 53–53rd Fighter Wing).
-In early 1939, the Gruppe started replacing the Bf 109 D-1 with the newer Bf 109 E-1 and E-3 variant, completing the change by March.
+In early 1939, the Gruppe started replacing the Bf 109 D-1 with the newer Bf 109 E-1 and E-3 variants, completing the change by March.
 During the following months, the pilots trained aerial gunnery at Wangerooge Airfield.
 At the time of the German mobilization on 26 August, the Gruppe was based at Wiesbaden-Erbenheim.